marta-krzyk-dev/SpitGame/README.md

 - [x] print graphical cards onto screen
 - [ ] Defect infinite loop when there are around 5 cards, some can be stacked onto 1 pile, then player is prompted to move card to an empty place
 - [ ] User can choose to move a stack a duplicated card with 'y' , 'n'
+- [ ] Redraw game when resuming game

 TESTS use commands when:
 - [x] Game prompts for player's names
 - [ ] Both users cannot move and they add cards to their spit piles
 - [ ] User chooses a card
-- [ ] User chooses a card to move to an empty spot
+- [x] User chooses a card to move to an empty spot
 - [x] User agrees to stack cards onto another

 Gameplay: